 49.101 Drafting - Techniques of reading and producing orthographic drawings using standard format and the development of basic skills in applying these techniques.
-Use of instruments, line work, geometric constructions, orthographic projection, isometric drawing and sketching, sections and dimensioning.
+Use of instruments, line work, geometric constructions, orthographic projection, isometric drawing and sketching, sections and dimensioning contours; profiles; rights-of-way; survey problems and projects.